Johnhughes814/CH-11-Notetaker/README.md

 ![badge](https://img.shields.io/badge/tech-JS-yellow)

 ## Description
 A simple HTML, CSS, and JS website that uses local storage to save entries in your cache.
-USer has the option to delete notes as well!
+User has the option to delete notes as well!

 ### [DEMO]()
 <!-- ADD IMAGE / GIF / VIDEO HERE -->